checkly/checkly-cli/README.md

 <!-- tocstop -->

 ## Getting Started

-> This project is still in very early stages, _use at your own risk_!

 This CLI enables a monitoring as code workflow where your checks live side-by-side with your code in your source control system.